davidwcode/Revamped-TimeChanger/README.md

   - possible args: day, night, sunset, [integer between 0-24000]
     - sets the time to the provided value

-  -no args:
-    - opens GUI
+  - no args: opens GUI

 # GUI
 Opened with previously mentioned command or custom hotkey (set to "p" by default")